Enable single sign-on (SSO) for your users

 Logging in with SSO

-When you have SSO configured on your account, your users will be logged into PassFort automatically if they're already logged in with your identity provider.
+When you have SSO configured on your account, your users will be able to log in with your identity provider with the Use Single Sign On (SSO) option on the login screen.

 Each time a user logs in, their name and teams are updated with the details from your identity provider.